Content updated on September 29, 2021

 Ongoing Support for Tissue-Agnostic Cancer Treatments

 With a strong focus on personalized medicine and approvals in 2017, 2018, and 2019, it seems that the age of tissue-agnostic cancer drugs is only just beginning.
-Indeed, US Governmental and Regulatory Agencies are taking steps to streamline development and improve chances for success, such as:
+Regulatory agencies are taking steps to streamline development and improve chances for success.
+Some examples include:

 NCI’s MATCH and ASCO’s TAPUR